Find out more about the NICE Medical Technologies Advisory Committee members by reading their biographies.

 Dr Groves qualified from the University of Newcastle-Upon-Tyne Medical School in 1984 MBBS (Hons).
 He completed General Medical training in the Newcastle University Hospitals culminating in MRCP and began his specialist Cardiology training in Cardiff in 1988.
 He undertook Cardiovascular scientific and clinical research in Cardiff (BHF Fellowship; MD awarded by the University of Newcastle-Upon-Tyne in 1993) and at the University of Freiburg (Alexander von Humboldt Scholar).
 Dr Groves was Senior Registrar in Cardiology at the Royal Brompton and National Heart Hospital, London 1994-1996.

 Dr Groves is past-President of the Welsh Cardiovascular Society and previous Council member of the British Cardiovascular Society.
-He represents Welsh Government on the MHRA Devices Expert Advisory Committee (DEAC) and has worked with NICE since 2006.
+He represents the Welsh Government as the chairman of the MHRA Devices Expert Advisory Committee (DEAC) and has worked with NICE since 2006.
 He served as a Committee member on the Interventional Procedures Advisory Committee (2006-2009) and then joined the Medical Technologies Advisory Committee in 2009, serving as the inaugural Vice-Chairman of the Committee from 2009-2015.

 Dr Groves was appointed as Chair of the Medical Technologies Advisory Committee in 2016.

-Dr Fiona Denison is a Reader in Maternal and Fetal Health at the University of Edinburgh MRC Centre for Reproductive Health.
+Fiona Denison is a Professor of Translational Obstetrics at the University Edinburgh of MRC.
 She holds a clinical academic and obstetric lead for maternal obesity.
 She has a specific interest in the design and development of innovative new technologies for clinical care across a range of specialties including obstetrics, midwifery and anaesthetics.

 Ms Sue Bennett